sst/guide/_examples/how-to-create-a-gatsbyjs-app-with-serverless.md

 ## Setting up our Gatsby app

 We are now ready to use the API we just created.
-Let's use [Gatsby quickstart](https://www.gatsbyjs.com/docs/quick-start/) to setup our gatsby app.
+Let's use [Gatsby Quick Start](https://www.gatsbyjs.com/docs/quick-start/) to setup our Gatsby app.

 {%change%} Run the following in the project root.